Abhinav-Bitragunta/SmartContractors-Freelance-Marketplace/README.md

 ## Features

-- Freelancers can list services with title and price, these will be listed in the marketplace for anyone to hire
+- Freelancers can list services with a title, price and availability (in days).
+These will be listed in the marketplace for anyone to hire
 - The marketplace displays currently active services offered by the freelancers on the network.
-Each service has its title and price listed
+Each service has its title, price and availability listed
 - Clients can hire freelancers from the marketplace, escrow payments, and release them upon completion (handled by smart contracts)
 - Clients can view the details of every service they've hired
 - Freelancers can view the services they offer, along with the details of each service